a2roger/backup/w4_data/readme.md

 #### Sketch: **`streetview1`**

-This sketch shows how to grabs Google streetview images using the Google Streetview API.
+This sketch shows how to grab Google streetview images using the Google Streetview API.

 > Note: You need a [Google Streetview API Key](https://developers.google.com/maps/documentation/streetview/get-api-key) to run this code.